The critters on this page are all of the class Gastropoda Univalves.

 But very little is known about this particular species.

-Coriocella sp (in Image 11) was photographed by us in the Cocos Keeling islands.
+Coriocella sp in the image on the left was photographed by us in the Cocos Keeling islands.

 Similar to Nudibranchs, they too have evolved without a shell, or, when present in some species, it’s buried in the fleshy mantle wall.

 They are also experts in defense chemical warfare.